cprieststephens/be-async-promise-katas/README.md

 # Promise Katas

-This repository contains a set of functions I wrote with Express to practise fetching data from a server and returning promises.
+This repository contains a set of functions I wrote with Express for Command Shift bootcamp to practise fetching data from a server and returning promises.

 The starter files and end-to-end tests were cloned from: https://github.com/CommandShiftHQ/be-async-promise-katas